Memorializes Victims of the 2016 Pulse Nightclub Shooting in Orlando

 - Beverly Tillery, Executive Director of the NYC Anti-Violence Project; and

-- Glennda Testone, Executive Director of the New York LGBT Community Center.
+- Glennda Testone, Executive Director of the New York LGBTQ Community Center.

 The Commission will work with the community and other stakeholders through the installation process.